Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Cluster DT-transformation on -quiver

 If $n$ is even, we consider:

 If $n$ is odd, we consider:

-Applying tropicalization to these functions confirms that $s_0$ is indeed the DT-transformation.
+Applying tropicalization to these functions implies that $s_0$ is indeed the DT-transformation.
 Consequently, the doubled $\mathcal{A}_n$-quiver admits the theta basis.
-We omit the detailed verification as the proof is very analogous to the Theorem \ref{thm631}. \end{rem}
+We omit the detailed verification as the proof is very analogous to Theorem~\ref{thm731}. \end{rem}

-However, the proof of Theorem \ref{thm631} fails for standard $\mathcal A_n$-quiver with odd $n$ because the innermost cycle of the quiver is not chordless: In fact, there is not reddening sequence when $n$ is odd.
+However, the proof of Theorem~\ref{thm731} fails for standard $\mathcal A_n$-quiver with odd $n$ because the innermost cycle of the quiver is not chordless: In fact, there is no reddening sequence when $n$ is odd.

-\begin{exmp} (\textit{nonexistence of the reddening sequence for $n = 5$})
+\begin{exmp} (\textit{Nonexistence of the reddening sequence for $n = 5$})

-In the $\mathcal A_5$-quiver, innermost cycle is the left-hand side quiver in the following figure:
+In the $\mathcal A_5$-quiver, the innermost cycle is the left-hand side quiver in the following figure:

 After applying mutations of $4,1, 2$, the quiver is transformed into the right-hand side quiver.
-This new quiver includes the Markov quiver as its full-subquiver.
+This new quiver includes the Markov quiver as its full subquiver.